marick/nh/prototypes/p003_test_first/JARGON.md

 represents what, in a real brain, is the combined effect of the electrical ("action") potentials sent down axons by a number of neurons (which neurons I'm lumping together into a "*cluster*").

+In addition to their content, a pulse has a type, which is just a name.
+Pulses of different types will be routed separately.
+That way, a cluster may send pulses of the `:default` type to one set of downstream clusters, but pulses of type `:suppress` to a different set.

 #### Strength